Ages 4 – 12: Half Day Camps at the Anderson Arts Center

-Art is everywhere in NY City from Opera Houses and Broadway shows to community theaters and music venues to people on the streets performing for passersby.
+Art is everywhere in New York City from Opera Houses and Broadway shows to community theaters and music venues to people on the streets performing for passersby.
 The Performing Arts include singing, dancing, acting and playing musical instruments.
 A lot also goes into performance art backstage.
 We will explore the visual art of props, costumes, masks, and make-up, lighting and promotion.

 Week 8: August 6-10